 Revenant’s passive allows players to walk faster while crouched, as fast as his normal walk.
 The more interesting and useful part of this ability, however, is the extended range of climbing his passive allows.
 Revenant can scale sheer walls, climbing as much as six times higher than the rest of the legends in the cast.
 Players can use this ability to maneuver throughout World’s Edge’s numerous cities and reposition to high ground quickly, and even surprise unsuspecting enemies on top of buildings who think they only have to worry about guarding a staircase or zipline.

 Tactical (Q) – Silence

-For his tactical ability, Revenant throws out a device that deals damage within a radius and disables enemy abilities for 10 seconds.
+For his tactical ability, Revenant throws out a device that deals damage within a radius and disables enemy abilities for 15 seconds.
 The device’s radius is rather small, meaning players will need to position the ability carefully.
 Like grenades, however, players can take aim by holding Q while they decide when and where to launch the device.
 This device lingers for 10 seconds.

-Silence’s radius can also be used as a zoning tool; placing it in doorways forces opponents to choose between moving through the doorway and getting silenced or avoiding the path altogether.
+Silence’s radius can also be used as a zoning tool; placing it in doorways forces opponents to choose between moving through the doorway and getting silenced, or avoiding the path altogether.

 Revenant’s ultimate places down a stationary totem.
 Allies can then interact with the totem and enter a shadow mode, which ignores shield damage and respawns players back at the totem if they are killed.
 Players respawn with 50 health, or the amount of health they had when they entered shadow mode.
 Shadow mode lasts 25 seconds, so if players aren’t killed in that time, they’ll exit the shadow mode.
 Both players in shadow mode and enemies hear a sound cue when shadow mode is about to end, signaling when those players become vulnerable once again.